Coronavirus: HSE in talks with hotels over isolation beds

 Empty shelves in the bread aisle in a Tesco store in Dublin on Thursday.
 Photograph: Brian lawless/PA Wire

+“We are conscious that the public and staff have had many frustrations about healthcare delivery over many years but I am calling on communities to really rally behind us in the HSE in a way you have never done before,” Mr Reid said.

+The health service was “still very much in control” of the outbreak he said, and has been planning for it since January.

-All people coming back from Spain and Italy from today will be asked to restrict their movements for the next two weeks, which includes not going to work, the Minister for Health Simon Harris has said.
+Earlier this morning Minister for Health Simon Harris said all people coming back from Spain and Italy from today will be asked to restrict their movements for the next two weeks, which includes not going to work.

-The decision was made following a meeting last night of the National Public Health Emergency Team.

 Anyone returning from Italy and Spain will be met by environmental health workers on their return at the airport and told to restrict their movements.
 They will be asked “not quite to self isolate, but to restrict their movements,” he told RTÉ radio’s Morning Ireland.